allan-walpy/my-dev-guide/code_conventions/miscellaneous_design.md

 # miscellaneous design

-## Use generic constraints if applicable
+## use generic constraints if applicable

 `AV1240 Use generic constraints if applicable`